Tuesday, August 20, 2019

 Day 6 - The painting was wrapped up in the morning followed by a midday Skype with Susan Southard, author of Nagasaki: Life After Nuclear War, then they continued their woodblock work and refinements of the work in the afternoon.

-Day 7 -The Celebration - Students and museum volunteers and staff prepare No. 134 for the 4 pm celebration and install the woodblock prints with captions inside 1911 No. 134 from Nagasaki, Japan.
+Day 7 -The Celebration - Several students, museum volunteers, and staff prepare No. 134 for the 4 pm celebration, to install the woodblock prints with captions inside 1911 No. 134 from Nagasaki, Japan.
 Taiko Maine Dojo performed at the celebration.
 Scroll down these next few pages and see the incredible work these young artists were inspired to create.
 Stunning!

 Ann Thomson may be reached through